jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

 Click "Get People using Await (not parallel)" to make sure everything is working.

-> *Note: since this code is not running in parallel, it will take 10 seconds for the results to show.**
+> *Note: Since this code is not running in parallel, it will take 10 seconds for the results to show.**

 Lab Goals
 ---------